 There are several things you can do to help prevent athlete’s foot infections.
 These include:

-- alternate between two pairs of shoes, wearing each pair every other day, to give your shoes time to dry out between use
+- Alternate between two pairs of shoes, wearing each pair every other day, to give your shoes time to dry out between uses.
+Moisture will allow the fungus to continue to grow.